-- Temperatures of above 30°C can result in as much as 50% lower embryo retrieval rate. - Stress causes an increase level of circulating cortisol which influences the hormones required for the mare to produce a dominant follicle and subsequently ovulate.
-Many things contribute to this reaction including exercise and transportation.
-Management from the time that the mare is in season until the embryo flush is crucial and exercise and stress should be kept to an absolute minimum.
+- Temperatures of above 30°C can result in as much as 50% lower embryo retrieval rate. - Stress causes an increased level of circulating cortisol which influences the hormones required for the mare to produce a dominant follicle and subsequently ovulate.
+Many factors can affect this process, including exercise and transportation.
+Management from the time that the mare is in season until the embryo flush is crucial; stress and heavy exercise should be kept to a minimum.